 6 Final Tips to Choosing a Prism and Glass Type

 With all of this information on what to look for in a binocular, it's hard to not feel overwhelmed.
 So, I've taken the initiative to act as match-maker.
 I've put together a few bonus tips to give you an idea of what to look for when scoping out your next beauty.

-Now that you know everything there is to know, it shouldn’t be too long now before there’s a “save the date” event for your online purchase or your in-store buy.
-There’s nothing more titillating than gearing up for your big day.
-Happy bino hunting!
+Now that you know everything there is to know, it shouldn't be too long now before there's a "save the date" event for your online purchase or your in-store buy.
+There's nothing more titillating than gearing up for your big day.
+Happy binocular hunting!